bringauto/internal-client-cpp/README.md

 ```c++
 send_status(context, binary_payload, 30)
 ```
-Client will try to send status with provided binary payload to server.
+Client will try to send status with provided binary payload to server, then will wait for a command.

+The timeout given to send_status is the maximum time for sending and for receiving, therefore the maximum time this function can take is `2*timeout`.

-If no error occurs during communication and a response with command is received, it can be obtained using:
+If no error occurs during the communication and a response with a command is received, it can be obtained using:
 ```c++
 get_command(context, &command_buffer)
 ```